Analyses

 Feasibility

 Fibre is considered a feasible technology for a POI if the algorithm is able to connect that POI to the fibre network, given the algorithm constraints - particularly the maximum length of fibre allowed per connection.
-In practice, fibre will not be feasible for POIs that are very far away from transmission nodes or other POIs.
+In practice, fibre will not be feasible for POIs that are very far away from transmission nodes or are unreachable by road.

 Required data inputs